Handroanthus chrysanthus

 Handroanthus chrysotrichus, a similar species in Brazil.

 Handroanthus chrysanthus (araguaney or yellow ipê), formerly classified as Tabebuia chrysantha, also known as araguaney in Venezuela, as guayacán in Colombia, Ecuador and Panama, as chonta quiru in Peru, as tajibo in Bolivia, and as ipê-amarelo in Brazil, is a native tree of the intertropical broadleaf deciduous forests of South America above the Tropic of Capricorn.
 On May 29, 1948, Handroanthus chrysanthus was declared the National Tree of Venezuela due to its status as an emblematic native species of extraordinary beauty.
 Its deep yellow resembles that of the Venezuelan flag.

 Etymology

 Chrysantha is derived from two Greek words, χρῡσ-ός 'gold' + ἄνθεμον 'flower'.
-The name araguaney appears to derive from aravenei, the name used by the Kalina people (Caribs) for this tree.
+The name araguaney appears to derive from arawone, the name used by the Kalina people (Caribs) for this tree.

 Habitat

 The araguaney is found in clearings of deciduous tropical forests of the broad Guiana Shield region.
 It is also native to warm lands and savanna (Vía Oriente to El Guapo, Cupira, and Uchire Sabana) and even some arid hills (Mampote, Guarenas, Guatire and Caucagua).
 Its habitat ranges 400 to 1700 m above sea level.